shaqbeast/Data_Science_for_Epidemiology/README.md

 All homeworks contain a file called "HW#_Document_Answers" which contain the homework's questions and answers.
 Each homework folder contains Q (question) folders that correspond to the coding questions asked in the homeworks.

-The final project folder contains several GRU models I implemented (had to try different models b/c my PCC was not high enough). synaptic_GRU.py was the final iteration of the model I used to submit for the final project.
+The final project folder contains several GRU models I implemented (had to try different models because my PCC was not high enough). synaptic_GRU.py was the final iteration of the model I used to submit for the final project.